noopta/chess_ai_parser_backend/README.md

 # chess_ai_parser_backend
-This is a repository of my backend v2.0, where I integrate Stockfish and C++ to improve my chess ai.
+This is a repository of my backend v2.0, where I integrate Stockfish and Rust to improve my chess ai.